 From Trg Svobode turn onto Kovaška (Smith) Street, which takes you to Germovka Forge (2 Kovaška Street), the oldest forge and smithy after 1811, as well as the only one of the formerly numerous forges and furnaces that has been preserved in this part of the town to the present time.
 By reconstructing after the fire Radetzky hoped to restart crafts and mandufacturing activities.

 Continue by the water chutes along the street Za Mošenikom, which takes you to the Tržič Museum (11 Muzejska Street).
 From here walk along the street where the fire started in 1811 back to Koroška Road and Pod Gradom Pizzeria, then go through the renovated entrance to the castle grounds and back up to Neuhaus Castle.

-Time permitting and if you're wearing appropriate footwear you can climb up to the top of 873-metre-high Kamnik Hill, a lookout point that affords a lovely view of Tržič, and in clear weather also of the nearby and more distant surrounding area.
+Time permitting and if you're wearing appropriate footwear you can climb up to the top of 873-metre-high Kamnek Hill, a lookout point that affords a lovely view of Tržič, and in clear weather also of the nearby and more distant surrounding area.

-To go up Kamnik Hill from Neuhaus Castle continue straight in the direction of Radetzky Walk.
+To go up Kamnek Hill from Neuhaus Castle continue straight in the direction of Radetzky Walk.
 Continue the climb along a gently ascending path, then turn right at the arrow on the tree.
 Above the gardens the path enters the woods and begins to climb steeply.
 A well-marked trail will take you past a few crossroads, then you'll gradually emerge onto an increasingly more open ridge.
 Bear slightly right and after a few minutes walking you'll arrive at the summit and viewpoint.